Skip to content

 And Servier?

 To address the ever-increasing incidence of cancer and the growing need for therapeutic solutions, we have made oncology a priority focus for development.
-We allocate over half of our R&D budget in oncology, with the ambition to become an innovative player focused on developing medicines targeting hard-to-treat cancers with high unmet medical needs.
+We allocate over 70% of our R&D budget in oncology, with the ambition to become an innovative player focused on developing medicines targeting hard-to-treat cancers with high unmet medical needs.
 We wish to initiate therapeutic progress where generally speaking needs are not yet met, known as hard-to-treat cancers, such as digestive cancers (stomach cancer, pancreatic cancer, and cholangiocarcinoma, a rare and aggressive form of bile duct cancer), glioma, or brain tumors, hematologic cancers (acute myeloid leukemia, acute lymphoblastic leukemia) and pediatric cancers.

 Servier leads its R&D programs around two approaches: